noi-techpark/it.bz.opendatahub.databrowser/README.md

 Please take a look at the [Contributor Guidelines](https://github.com/noi-techpark/odh-docs/wiki/Contributor-Guidelines%3A-Getting-started).

-You can find an introduction on how to start developing in the [contribute-to-development](./doc/contribute-to-development.md) file.
+You can find an introduction on how to start developing in the [contribute-to-development](./doc/contribute-to-development.md) and [guideline](./databrowser/guideline.md) files.

 ### Versioning